braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/advanced_use_cases/android_google_tag_manager.md

 Be sure to note the "Class Path" to the file which you will need when setting up a Tag in the [Google Tag Manager][5] console.

-This example shows one of many ways to structure your custom tag provider:
+This example shows one of many ways to structure your custom tag provider, where we determine which Braze SDK method to call based on the `actionType` key-value pair sent down from the GTM Tag.

+The `actionType` we've supported in our example are `logEvent`, `customAttribute`, and `changeUser`, but you may prefer to change how your tag provider handles data from Google Tag Manager.

 {% tabs %}
 {% tab JAVA %}